CodeCrafter-Hub/CodeCrafter-Hub/README.md

-# Welcome to My Innovative Solutions Hub! 🌟
+# Welcome to CodeCrafter Hub! 🌟

 Hello and welcome!
 I am a **Python Developer**, **Data Scientist**, and a **Business Strategy Consultant** with a rich educational background including a **Doctor of Business Administration**, an **MBA**, and a **BSc in Management Information Systems**.
 My career is dedicated to bridging the gap between cutting-edge technology and strategic business implementation, driven by an unwavering enthusiasm for **Artificial Intelligence** and the future of work.